 The Arctic TreeHouse Hotel project started with a concept design that was developed in close cooperation between Ilkka, Katja and Studio Puisto.
 The inspiration for the accommodation concept – set on a steep natural slope – came from Nordic nature and culture as well as the magical world of SantaPark.
 A vision started to form: small individual accommodation buildings set in nature, their spirit highlighting characteristics of the area and creating an optimal setting for experiencing both nature and arctic mysticism.

-— We are truly happy that the vision that we had became into reality and our wonderful team is working everyday to bring the best of the Lapland hospitality to our guests.
+— We are truly happy that the vision that we had became reality and our wonderful team is working everyday to bring the best of the Lapland hospitality to our guests.
 Everything that we do, we do with great heart and passion.
 We highly appreciate the cooperation and professionalism with Studio Puisto.
 It has been a delight to work with them to bring our dream into life, Katja says.

 The wooden hotel won the first prize in the Worldwide Hospitality Awards in Paris in November 2017.

 Architect Emma Johansson co-founded Helsinki-based Studio Puisto, which focuses on sustainable accommodation design.
 The company’s key rule is to empower people through comprehensive design – making buildings in tune with their surroundings.

 One of Studio Puisto’s designs stands in a coniferous forest in Rovaniemi, the capital of Lapland.
 Emma Johansson and co-designers got the assignment to design the Arctic TreeHouse Hotel in August 2015.
 The next year in November, the unique luxury hotel with treetop views opened on the Arctic Circle.

 The suites that stand on stilts draw inspiration from a classic Finnish toy, “käpylehmä,” meaning pine cone cow.
 All suites have window walls facing north for viewing the Northern Lights and the surrounding forest in comfort.